konfuzio-ai/konfuzio-sdk/docs/sdk/examples/evaluation/index.md

 ```

 We need to pass two lists of Documents into the `FileSplittingEvaluation` class.
 So, before that, we need to run each
-page of the documents through the model's prediction.
+Page of the Documents through the model's prediction.

-Let's say the evaluation gave good results, with only one first page being predicted as non-first and all the other
+Let's say the evaluation gave good results, with only one first Page being predicted as non-first and all the other
-pages being predicted correctly.
+Pages being predicted correctly.
 An example of how the evaluation would be implemented would be:
 ```python
 splitting_ai = SplittingAI(YOUR_MODEL_HERE)
 pred_1: Document = splitting_ai.propose_split_documents(document_1, return_pages=True)[0]